nicklausw/nicklausw/README.md

 ### Heyo.
-I'm some guy in Marietta who likes computers.
+I'm some guy in Douglasville who likes computers.
 I'm quite opinionated on them, which clearly indicates my skill.

 ### Did you know that I...
 * [Have a website?](https://nicklausw.net)